livewire/livewire/docs/11_transitions.md

 ## Custom transitions

-For custom transitions, Livewire borrows VueJs's transition syntax.
+For custom transitions, Livewire uses VueJs's transition syntax.

 Let's say we want to add a "fade in and out" transition to a confirmation modal in our component.
 To achieve this, we need to first declare the transition in our view using Livewire's `wire:transition` directive.